-See LAGOON, page six

-A half-ounce of love

-My mother made solid contact with My mother made solid contact with me in films forms.
+(See LAGOON, page six) A half-ounce of love by SYLVIA DUNCAN "CHICKEN SOUP FOR THE SOUL: A TRIBUTE TO MOM" My mother made solid contact with me in flimsy forms.
 Each one weighed less than half an ounce.
 They were air letters, sheets of blue paper prestamped, folded and sealed to make narrow envelopes.
 My memories of them have lasted years after her death.
 Air letters came from my mother each week with clocklike regularity.
 They came each week for a quarter of a century, the flimsy pale blue of them sheltered between sturdier pieces of mail.
 I welcomed my mother's handwriting.
 We were thousands of miles apart.
 When I first left England for my new home in the United States, I was desperately homesick.
-Along with air letters came parcels containing gravy browning mix, custard powder, my favorite tea and sometimes checolates.
-There was always the weekly letter, which was far more important than the which was far more important than the food.
+Along with air letters came parcels containing gravy browning mix, custard powder, my favorite tea and sometimes chocolates.
+There was always the weekly letter, which was far more important than the food.
 I could not wait to reply.
-I was eager to respond to generate more
+I was eager to respond to generate more ٤.

-CHICKEN SOUP FOR THE SOUL
+CHICKEN SOUP FOR THE SOUL mail.